 Ms. Mark was trained at the Ackerman Institute for the Family in New York City and at Columbia University School of Social Work.
 Her academic credentials include having served as an adjunct clinical professor of social work at Columbia University School of Social Work, a faculty member at the Institute of Psychosocial Oncology and a student educational coordinator at Memorial Sloan Kettering Cancer Center where she also served on its hospital-wide Ethics Committee.
 She also served as the book editor for the academic journal Social Work Forum and has published numerous articles in professional journals.

-Ms. Mark is the proud mother of three young adult women — Tamar, Elana, and Elisheva Blanchard and stepmother to Deena and Tali from her husband Rabbi Dr. Tsvi Blanchard’s first marriage.
+Ms. Mark is the married to Rabbi Dr. Tsvi Blanchard and a proud mother of three young adult women — Tamar, Elana, and Elisheva and stepmother to Deena and Tali Blanchard.